-No, there is not for the 2015-16 school year.
-We do intend to fill that need in the future.
+No, there is not for the 2018-19 school year.
 Currently, children may be dropped off at 7:45 a.m. for supervised play on the playground.
 Classrooms open at 8:00am, and school begins at 8:15am at Pleasant.

 If one of my children attends UMCS, will my other children receive preference in admission?

 Can I select Urban Montessori as part of the Oakland Unified School District options process?

 Urban Montessori Charter School has its own admissions process separate from Oakland Unified School District.
-In order to apply for UMCS, you must submit an application online or by mail.
+In order to apply for UMCS, you must submit an application online.

 What is the teacher-student ratio?
 Do you have small class sizes?

 Montessori classrooms are designed to enable and empower children as independent learners.
 The teachers in the classroom act as facilitators of learning, working with small groups or individuals delivering targeted lessons while monitoring the classroom’s learning.
 At UMCS, there are a minimum of two teachers in every classroom of 27-34 students, for teacher: student ratios from 1:14 to 1:17.
 We also have support teachers and specialists who rotate through the classrooms at different times of day, working with individuals or small groups of children.
 Ratios are even smaller in Primary classrooms (TK & K)